Ziarat Juniper Forest

 The Ziarat Juniper Forest is a juniper forest in Ziarat, Balochistan, Pakistan.

 Geography

 These forests are spread around mountainous area of Ziarat and Mount Zarghoon.
 The mountains range from 1,181 to 3,488 meters elevation.
 The forests cover an area of about 110,000 hectares, and it is the largest juniper forest in Pakistan.
+The aree spans between 30°21’46.27”N – 30°25’57.70”N, and 67°18’30.51”E – 68°09’29.78”E.

 The climate is temperate and semi-arid, with mild summers and cold winters.
 Average annual rainfall (measured in Ziarat) is 269 mm, with a maximum of 74 mm in July and a minimum of 3 mm in January.
 July is the hottest month (27.4 °C), and January the coldest (7.9 °C).
 Relative humidity ranges from 35% in January to 60% in September.
 Snow falls between November and April, with a maximum (68 cm) in February.

 Ecology

 The characteristic tree is the Pashtun juniper (Juniperus seravschanica).
 Juniper forest occurs between 2000 and 3,000 meters elevation along ridge tops and on moderate to steep slopes (18º to 30º).
 They grow mostly in dense, open, and pure stands without stratification.
 The age of the oldest trees is 5000 to 7000 years, for which they are called living fossils.
 54 different species of plants are found in the forests, including Afghan ash (Fraxinus xanthoxyloides), wild pistachio (Pistacia atlantica and P. khinjuk), wild almond (Prunus eburnea), makhi (Caragana ambigua), surai (Rosa beggeriana), and zralg (Berberis baluchistanica, B. calliobotrys, B. densiflora, and B. lycium).
 About half of native plant species are used medicinally by local people.
 Essential oils from the juniper have antioxidant qualities and have been used medicinally since antiquity.
 These forests also prevent evaporation of water reserves that are a major source of livelihood for local people.

 Native mammals include the Sulaiman markhor (Capra falconeri jerdoni), urial (Ovis vignei), Asian black bear (Ursus thibetanus), wolf (Canis lupus), golden jackal (Canis aureus), and Afghan pika (Ochotona rufescens).
 Birds include the chukar (Alectoris chukar), mistle thrush (Turdus viscivorus), Black-throated thrush (Turdus atrogularis), streaked laughingthrush (Trochalopteron lineatum), rufous-naped tit (Periparus rufonuchalis), and bar-tailed treecreeper (Certhia himalayana).